mahmoud/wapiti/README.md

  PageIdentifier(u'Angus Maddison statistics of the ten largest economies by GDP (PPP)', 38385899, 0, u'enwp'), PageIdentifier(u'List of fastest production motorcycles by acceleration', 34443631, 0, u'enwp')]
 ```

+This returns a list of `PageIdentifiers` for the category's members.

 Operations
 ----------